 Tel: 0191 232 1927

-Matthew is a Barrister at Trinity Chambers and practices in both domestic and international law.
+Matthew is a Barrister at Trinity Chambers and practises in both domestic and international law

 Matthew specialises in advising and representing clients in commercial matters, bringing robust criminal Crown Court advocacy experience where needed.
-Matthew’s practice is focusing rapidly on matters where commercial law overlaps with criminal matters.
+Matthew’s practice focuses particularly on property matters.
 Examples of Matthew’s recent trial and advisory experience includes subjects such as: